 The hardware setup consists of a single FPGA (Virtex 5 SX50T) connected to a host processor through a single-lane PCI Express card, 250 MBytes/s bandwidth in both directions.
 The host processor is mostly idle, only controlling data transfer.
 In an actual financial system, the processor could be used for other pricing calculations, such as the Default and Premium Legs, Eqns.
 (1),(2).
-The FPGA itself performs the computationally intensive portion of computing $E[\hat{L}(t_k)]$ using Li's MC model.
+The FPGA itself performs the computationally intensive portion of computing $E[\hat{L}(t_k)]$ .

-The top level architecture plays three distinct roles: Input/Output (IO) management, data distribution to individual CDO pricing cores, and final data collection.
-The architecture, shown in Fig. 2, is designed to overlap data transfer and computation, which is achieved using memory double buffering by taking advantage of the dual-ported nature of Block RAMs (BRAMs) on the FPGA.
-As discussed in Section 5, double buffering could completely hide transfer latency for our design given a bandwidth greater than 11.3MBytes/s.
+The top level architecture plays three distinct roles: Input/Output (IO) management, data distribution and final data collection.
+The architecture, shown in Fig. 3, is designed to overlap data transfer and computation, which is achieved using memory double buffering by taking advantage of the dual-ported nature of Block RAMs (BRAMs).
+As discussed in Section 5.3, double buffering can completely hide transfer latency for our design given a data transfer bandwidth greater than 11.3MBytes/s.

-The Distributor receives data from the host processor and loads local memory blocks on each CDO pricing core.
+The Distributor receives data from the host processor and loads local memory blocks within each CDO pricing core.
 Input data required for every simulation is:

 - -# of scenarios,

 - -# of instruments, N

 - -# of time steps, T

 - -# of default barriers, B

 - -# of system factors, F

-- $-\alpha{i,j}$ (NxF matrix) and β_i (Nx1 vector)
+- $-\alpha{i,j}$ (NxF matrix) and $\beta_i$ (Nx1 vector)

-- $-N_i$ (Nx1 vector), recovery adjusted notional
+- $-R_i$ (Nx1 vector), recovery adjusted notional

 - $-H_i(t_k)$ (BxT matrix), default barriers

-- -index vector (Nx1), mapping between instrument i and it's default barrier
+- $-Ind_i$ (Nx1 vector), index vector